 Charging hourly is the most suitable pricing model for freelancers who are just starting out.
 You can sort out the details with your clients and decide on the total number of hours you will work per week or month.

-Typically a beginner manages to get around $25 – $35/hour in starting, and the number goes up as the experience increases.
+Typically, a beginner earns around $25 – $35/hour initially, and the number goes up as experience increases.

 Pros: